rivas-lab/hla-assoc/manuscript/README.md

 association testing.
 Row is phenotype, column is pairs of allelotypes shown to be significantly associated with phenotype (if the cell is full).
 Only selected rows and columns that had significant associations (p<=0.05).

+* `interaction_results_adjusted.csv`: LogORs, SEs, and p-values for the 3 terms in the interaction GLM (term1, term2, interaction term) for each pairing of phenotype and  allelotype-pair.